MicrosoftDocs/fabric-docs/docs/get-started/endorsement-promote-certify.md

 ---
 title: Endorse Fabric and Power BI items
-description: Learn how to promote or certify Fabric items, or apply designate them as master data.
+description: Learn how to promote or certify Fabric items, or designate them as master data.
 author: paulinbar
 ms.author: painbar
 ms.topic: how-to